zhongpc/zhongpc.github.io/opening.md

 <span style="text-decoration: underline">We are actively looking for PhD students</span>.
 Openings are available for both Fall and Spring intake.
 * B.S. or M.S. in physics/chemistry/computer science/materials science or related fields
-* TOEFL ≥ 90 or IELTS ≥ 6.5.
+* (Basic) TOEFL ≥ 90 or IELTS ≥ 6.5.
 GPA ≥ 80%.
 GRE is optional but preferred.
 * Please email (1) your CV and (2) a very short statement of research interests to <a href="mailto:am3grouphiring@gmail.com">am3grouphiring@gmail.com</a>.
 * The PhD positions are well-funded in our group.
 We do not accept self-financed students (including CSC scholarships).
 * We always encourage excellent candidates to apply for <a href="https://nusgs.nus.edu.sg/scholarships/">PhD Fellowships</a>: